Suspicious or unclear hospital admission or discharge - advice

 - establish actions required to ensure the child’s safety.

 The case conference will contribute important information for your essential information categories, to be considered within your analysis, judgements, and formulation of your case plan, if one is required.

 Review and endorsement

-Where the team manager has not attended the case conference, they will review and endorse the discharge plan within the overall context of the case including the child's known medical history and child protection history.
-The team manager will make a record of their review and rationale for endorsing the discharge plan on CRIS.
+Where the team manager has not attended the case conference, they will review and provide necessary feedback or recommendations on the discharge plan within the overall context of the case including the child's known medical history and child protection history.
+The team manager will make a record of their review and rationale for supporting the discharge plan on CRIS.

 Considerations for good practice

 A focus on the child's best interests

 In the context of discharge planning for a child or young person with whom Child Protection is involved, the best interests of the child or young person, including their right to protection from harm and their development being promoted, is the paramount consideration, underpinning all decisions and actions.
 Child protection practitioners have a particular role in assisting all parties to hold this in mind.